City of Launceston

 |City of Launceston||2016||2011||Change|

-Analysis of the method of travel to work of the resident workers in City of Launceston shows that 4.0% used public transport, while 62.9% used a private vehicle, compared with 5.4% and 59.4% respectively in Tasmania.
+Analysis of the method of travel to work of the resident workers in the City of Launceston shows that 4.0% used public transport, while 64.1% used a private vehicle, compared with 5.5% and 60.3% respectively in Tasmania.

-- A larger percentage of resident workers (Accommodation and Food Services) travelled to work by Car, as driver (50.5% compared to 48.5%)
+- A larger percentage of resident workers who travelled by car, as driver (50.5% compared to 48.5%)

-- A larger percentage of resident workers (Accommodation and Food Services) travelled to work by Car, as passenger (12.5% compared to 10.8%)
+- A larger percentage of resident workers who travelled by car, as passenger (12.5% compared to 10.8%)

-- A smaller percentage of resident workers (Accommodation and Food Services) travelled to work by Worked at home (1.7% compared to 3.3%)
+- A smaller percentage of resident workers who worked at home (1.7% compared to 3.3%)

-- A smaller percentage of resident workers (Accommodation and Food Services) travelled to work by Bus (4.0% compared to 5.4%)
+- A smaller percentage of resident workers who travelled by bus (4.0% compared to 5.4%)